-- 1080 is toxic to a wide range of species including birds, mammals and reptiles; however there are marked differences in sensitivity.
-Dogs are extremely sensitive, and most other mammalian carnivores are highly sensitive to 1080 poisoning.
-Herbivores are less sensitive, and birds and reptiles increasingly more tolerant. - Poisoning of non-target species can occur either directly by eating baits intended for rabbits (primary poisoning) or through the scavenging of tissues from a poisoned animal (secondary poisoning).
+• 1080 is toxic to a wide range of species including birds, mammals and reptiles; however there are marked differences in susceptibility.
+Dogs are extremely susceptible, and most other carnivores are highly sensitive to 1080 poisoning.
+Herbivores are less sensitive, and birds and reptiles increasingly resistant.
+Poisoning of non-target species can occur either directly by eating baits intended for rabbits (primary poisoning) or through the scavenging of tissues from a poisoned animal (secondary poisoning).

-- The susceptibility of non-target species to 1080 poisoning is determined by many factors including sensitivity to the poison, body weight, concentration of 1080 in the bait, bait placement, bait type and palatability, timing of baiting and level of exposure to toxic baits. - To help reduce risks to non-target animals, the following baiting strategies are recommended: - Pre-feeding with non-poisoned bait allows an assessment of what animals are eating the bait and the quantities of poisoned bait needed for the control program. - Bait type use of surface coated rather than vacuum impregnated oat baits will reduce exposure of granivorous birds to the toxin.
-Most of these birds will only eat the kernel and discard the poisoned husk.
-Carrots should be diced to an optimal size favoured by rabbits (2 to 5 grams).
-Pieces smaller than this tend to retain and absorb a higher loading of 1080, dry out and leach 1080 more rapidly and are more likely to be eaten by birds. - Colouring of baits baits that are dyed a specific green or blue colour may be unattractive or less obvious to birds. - Use of bait stations bait can be placed under mesh canopies or enclosures where it is accessible to rabbits but restricts access by non-target species such as kangaroos and wallabies.
-If they are properly secured, bait stations allow rabbit control to be undertaken without the need to de-stock paddocks. - Placement of baits the laying of poisoned bait in a wide swathe (i.e. broadcast or scattered) instead of a concentrated trail, can decrease the consumption of poisoned bait by non-target species and thus their risk of poisoning.
-However, uneaten broadcast bait is difficult to cover or collect and destroy after a baiting program.
-Laying the bait as a concentrated trail in a narrow pre-cut furrow allows subsequent identification of the trail of pre-feed and poisoned bait, attraction of rabbits to the trail and ease of covering up any uneaten poison bait after the program.
-The bait should always be placed in the prime feeding areas of rabbits. - Timing of baiting rabbits mostly feed at night, therefore bait laid in the evening will be mostly consumed overnight before diurnal non-target species such as birds will have access.
-However, nocturnal mammals will be at risk when bait is laid in the evening. - Collection of uneaten bait and rabbit carcasses any uneaten sections of bait trail should be covered or collected then destroyed or buried. - Collection of rabbit carcasses where possible, and especially in areas of risk to domestic dogs, carcasses of poisoned rabbits should be collected and destroyed and buried.
+- There is a potentially greater risk to non-target species with aerial application of poisoned bait than occurs with ground baiting.
+Poisoned rabbit carcasses cannot usually be collected, uneaten baits cannot be covered or removed and all bait will not necessarily be available to rabbits. - To minimise the potential for toxic baits to be lethal to non-target animals, the following baiting strategies are recommended: - Pre-feeding with non-poisoned bait allows an assessment of what animals are eating the bait. - Bait type surface coated rather than vacuum impregnated oat baits will reduce exposure of granivorous birds to the toxin.
+Most of these birds will only eat the kernel and discard the poisoned husk. - Carrots are diced to an optimal size favoured by rabbits (2 to 5 grams).
+Pieces smaller than this tend to retain and absorb a higher loading of 1080 and are more likely to be eaten by birds.
+They will also dry out and leach 1080 more rapidly than bigger pieces. - Colouring of baits baits that are dyed a specific green or blue colour may be unattractive or less obvious to birds. - Placement of baits the bait should always be placed in the prime feeding areas of rabbits. - Timing of baiting rabbits mostly feed at night, therefore bait laid in the evening will be mostly consumed overnight before diurnal non-target species such as birds will have access.
+However, nocturnal mammals will be at risk when bait is laid in the evening.